huaminghuangtw/Evergreen-Notes/Permanent-Notes/learning-is-the-single-best-investment-that-you-can-make-for-your-time.md

 			* Study Groups
 	* [Learn In Public](https://www.swyx.io/learn-in-public)
 	* “The Feynman Razor”
-		* If someone uses a lot of complexity and jargon to explain something to you, they probably don't understand it.
+		* If someone uses a lot of complexity and jargon to explain something to you, they probably don’t understand it.
 		* Use simple and elegant language.
 * [刻意練習 (Deliberate Practice)](Deliberate%20Practice.md)
 * 交錯練習 (Interleaving Practice / Interleaved Learning)